cdesouza02/Lab-Notebook/Weekly Tasks/Fall_2024 Agenda.md

 Oct 7-11
+- [ ] Prepare poster for biology retreat, run by sarah on meeting October 15th
+	- [ ] figures from thesis, include 072024PAN data
+	- [ ] discuss recovery of corals
+- [ ] read microbial paper (MON)
+- [ ]  complete lab safety training
+	- SDS for new chemicals

 Oct 2-5
 - [x]  make a recent CBC samples table
 		- how many samples we have for each time period split by diseased vs healthy, and species
-- [ ] update computer off of ventura to use R
+- [x] update computer off of ventura to use R
-	- [ ] how many samples for each species
+	- [x] how many samples for each species
 - [ ] **read paper sarah sent**
-- [ ] complete lab safety training
-	- SDS for new chemicals
 - [x] read lab meeting paper
 - [x] concur phoenix travel request
 - [x] submit EHS cert to GW lab drive